mana9er/mc-aliyun-saveload/README.md

-# mc-saveload2
+# mc-aliyun-saveload
-mana9er plugin for minecraft
+mana9er plugin for minecraft server running on aliyun.